Chineme123/Portfolio1/README.md

 ﻿# Portfolio1
-This project is my very first clone project.
-Where I cloned a portfolio design, utilising and my newly found knowledge HTML and CSS
+This project is my very first project, where I replicated a portfolio design, utilising my newly found knowledge of HTML, CSS and JavaScript.
-Therefore, honing these new skills.